saitarunallu/CredNXT/replit.md

 ## Recent Updates

+### August 14, 2025 - SMS Service Restricted to Authentication Only
+**Restriction**: Limited SMS functionality to authentication purposes only **Implementation**: Removed transaction-related messaging and kept only login/password reset
+- Removed loan offer notifications, payment reminders, and transaction messages
+- Updated SMS service to only support `sendVerificationCode` and `sendPasswordResetCode` methods
+- Updated API routes to remove `/loan-offer` and `/payment-reminder` endpoints
+- Added `/send-password-reset` endpoint for password reset codes
+- Updated frontend SMS test interface to only show verification and password reset templates
+- Updated message type validation to only accept 'verification' type
+- Updated documentation and test page to reflect authentication-only usage

 ### August 14, 2025 - SMS Service Migrated to Firebase
 **Migration**: Replaced Twilio SMS with Google Firebase integration **Implementation**: Updated SMS service to use Firebase Admin SDK and Firestore
 - Updated `server/services/sms.ts` to use Firebase Admin SDK instead of Twilio